Information about Tree Preservation Orders, trees in Conservation Areas and trees near property boundaries.

 Under Section 198 of the Planning Act 1990, the Authority is empowered to make Tree Preservation Orders (TPO) to protect trees, groups of trees or woodlands that contribute to the amenity of an area.
 There are around 110 Orders in the Borough.
 These Orders prohibit the cutting down, topping, lopping, uprooting, wilful damage or wilful destruction of the trees, unless the trees are dead, dying or have become dangerous.

-To find out if there is a Tree Preservation Order affecting land in which you are interested, you can contact us by e-mail or by ringing 01229 876375.
+To find out if there is a Tree Preservation Order affecting land in which you are interested, you can contact us by e-mail

 Trees in a Conservation Area